Sezibra/sports-map/README.md

-All sport events that participated since 2021.
+All sporting events participated in since 2021.